Overview

 new Date("2015-06-18T13:13:00")

-rescale()determines the units to use automatically.
-It eagerly uses the higher magnitude units.
-Then it sets them as the current units:
+rescale()automatically determines which units to use.
+It eagerly uses the higher magnitude units, then sets them as the current units:

 dur.rescale().toHuman() // '16 minutes, 40 seconds'